Master Pond Manager

 COURSE STRUCTURE.
 Course curriculum is offered through two tracks, the full Master Pond Manager certificate or a letter of completion in management.

 LETTER OF COMPLETION IN MANAGEMENT ($250).
-Alternatively, participants can complete an abbreviated four-week e-learning and field curriculum to gain a “Letter of Completion” in:
+Alternatively, participants can complete an abbreviated four-module e-learning and field curriculum to gain a “Letter of Completion” in:

 - Recreational Pond Management, or